 As the front door to the United States, however, more was needed in this project than infrastructural and vehicular improvements.
 It was critical to create an inviting and dynamic experience – a welcome contrast to the stress and anxiety often experienced by both the in- and outbound travelers.
 On the Port Operations building, a subtly changing pattern of terracotta panels combined with a bold, blue fiber cement panel rain screen float above the precast base of the building, granting a repetitive, yet playful rhythm of materials.
 In the screen of the parking garage’s façade – a horizontal metal panel system which allows for open-air ventilation, visual seclusion, and shade – a band of graphic symbols offers a visual interpretation of the site, and providers historical context to all who pass through.
 These projects were part of a state-wide public art program sponsored by the GSA that includes a number of other stand-alone pieces as well as works integrated into the buildings.

 Employees are also given a respite from the demands of their roles; a courtyard between buildings was developed to provide shaded solitude for officers, while the surrounding concrete walls emit a soothing fragrance of jasmine and other native plants.
 This security and comfort afforded to the officers and workers are the foundation for an environment of mutual respect between them and the traveling public.

-By successfully redefining security, durability and performance, the new San Ysidro Land Port of Entry sets a modern standard for future border checkpoints across the United States and beyond.
+By successfully redefining security, durability and performance, the new San Ysidro Land Port of Entry has been converted from a place that could easily be foreboding and security-focused into one that is akin to an airport, where travelers are treated as clients.
+This humanity-focused approach sets a modern standard for future border checkpoints across the United States and beyond.